China - A Trip Along the Silk Road (Part 3 of 3)

 (June 13, 1991) GULMIT

 We got up at 5am, which wasn't difficult since I'm still operating on Beijing time which would be 9am.
 We had planned to catch the 5:30am bus, but we didn't get to the stop until 5:32am and found it had already gone.
 Since there had been no sign of it on the road (there is only one road) it must have left a bit earlier than 5:30.
-We decided not to wait around and caught a Suzuki special and had it take us to Gulmit for Rs300 for the 1.5 hour drive.
+We decided not to wait around for another bus and caught a Suzuki special and had it take us to Gulmit for Rs300 for the 1.5 hour drive.
 Suzuki's can hold 8-10 people and generally operate at some fixed price per mile, or you can rent them as a "special" at a negotiated price.
 This didn't seem like a lot of money to pay given that we didn't want to hang around Sust all day waiting for 8 more people to bring the cost down.

 The ride was pleasant, although a bit chilly.
 We passed a couple of glaciers and took one detour where a bridge was out.
 Pakistan is a remarkably different world than China.
 In China towns of 500,000 people can be too small to make the map, distances are huge, service sometimes brisk.
 In Pakistan the distances between towns are short, the towns here in the hills that make our map have tiny populations, and it is overwhelmingly peaceful and serene.
 Business transactions may take a while because one must sit down, have tea and get acquainted.
 We were also told today that 95% of the people in the Hunza valley speak English so communication has not been difficult.